Cognitive Functions Test: What It Measures and Whether It's Worth It

 People who take both often get different type results.
 This is presented as the function test being "deeper," but it could equally mean neither method measures what it claims to.

-When Cognitive Functions Tests Are Useful
+When They Are Still Useful

 What to Do with Your Results